jasongedev/robot-teleop/README.md

 All it would take is changing the joint names and the order of appended joint positions contained within the ```JointTrajectoryActionGoal``` message that is published to the ```joint_trajectory_action``` topic by the ```custom_joint_mover``` node.

+## Future goals

+* Implement a 3D Pose Estimation model trained on RGBD input for improved accuracy.
+Depth sensors are becoming ubiquitous, every new iPhone has one.
+* Implement a 3D Hand Pose Estimation model for precise control of end-effectors and to increase degrees of freedom from 4 to 6 per arm.
+* Abstract custom_joint_mover to work universally with any robot that has a MoveIt! configuration by parameterizing joint_names from the yaml file